maudnals/blockchain/basics.md

 Note: there's a tradeoff speed-security: how do defend the network from attackers while maintaining a certain level of transaction speed for their users?

-What miners do, aka what solving a block really looks like.
 A miner:
 - verifies transactions
 - organizes these transactions into a block